turing-machines/docs/content/nfv/golang/children/calico.md

 toc: true
 mathjax: true
 tags: [kubernetes, calico, cni]
+weight: 15
 published: true
 ---

 Neither calico nor canal seems to be available for usage yet on ARM32V7 for PI.
 The attempt here is to cross-compile the calico containers and use them on the PI cluster.
+Since calico's role is mainly to setup ip table to get Kubernetes POD-POD communication established, the likelyhood of being able to reuse some of calico go for a VNF are really slim.

 <!--more-->